axibase/atsd/rule-engine/links.md

 ```bash
 ${chartLink}
 ```
-Retrieves link to default chart.
+Link to the default portal for the current metric, entity, and tags.

+> Available only in rules with `Series` data type.

 Example: